emrecoban/realtimeLocationTracker/README.md

 ## Usage
 1. Go to [locationtracker.vercel.app](https://locationtracker.vercel.app) in any device.
 2. Enter a nickname, and then click on the "Add my location to the map".
-3. See all the locations includes you in database.
+3. Track only those who have been online on the map in the last 10 seconds.

 > **Don't forget!**
 > to grant location permissions and enable location sharing.